7Ji/7Ji/README.md

 Some of my upstreamable / non-upstreamable patches to mainline kernel and u-boot are hosted in the following repos/branches:
  - [7Ji/linux](https://github.com/7Ji/linux), the default amlogic tree contains my patchsets to enable Amlogic partitions support, port several device trees, and add/improve the JL21xx network PHY driver and openvfd driver.
-  I also submit to LKML directly when I consider them upstreamable, like the one for the embedded partitions in block subsystem ([v1](https://lore.kernel.org/linux-block/25655037ca3e404e9111341ea423f5ce@AcuMS.aculab.com/T/#t), [v2](https://lore.kernel.org/linux-block/20240102024115.4395-1-pugokushin@gmail.com/T/#u))
  - [7Ji/u-boot](https://github.com/7Ji/u-boot), the default random-boxes tree contains my patchsets to port/add several device trees, and add support for environment-based partitions.
+ - [7Ji/linux-orangepi](https://github.com/7Ji/linux-orangepi), the default orange-pi-5.10-rk3588-gcc-12 branch contains my fixes to drivers, filesystem, memory management and more to make the BSP kernel buildable on post-gcc-12 toolchains.
+ - I also submit to LKML directly when I consider them upstreamable, like the one for the embedded partitions in block subsystem ([v1](https://lore.kernel.org/linux-block/25655037ca3e404e9111341ea423f5ce@AcuMS.aculab.com/T/#t), [v2](https://lore.kernel.org/linux-block/20240102024115.4395-1-pugokushin@gmail.com/T/#u))